 Lichen based index to nitrogen air quality guide

-The FSC Lichen based index to nitrogen air quality guide features a straightforward key to lichens growing on oak and birch that you can use to assess local air quality, and how it has changed in recent decades.
+The Lichen based index to nitrogen air quality guide features a straightforward key to lichens growing on oak and birch that you can use to assess local air quality, and how it has changed in recent decades.